bnclabs/gson/README.md

   non-exponent format.
 * `integers` are transformed back to JSON-integer representation, and integers exceeding 9223372036854775807 are not supported.
-* `tagJsonNumber` are interpreted as it is into JSON number.
 * `strings` are encoded into JSON-string using `encoding/json` package.
 * `arrays` either with length prefix or with indefinite encoding